maxcelant/vault/kubernetes/services.md

-An abstraction that defines a set of [[kubernetes/pods]] and enables traffic exposure, load balancing, and service discovery for those Pods.
+An abstraction that defines a set of [[pods]] and enables traffic exposure, load balancing, and service discovery for those Pods.

 Some of the functionalities include:
 - Exposes the Service on the same port of each [[nodes|Node]] in the cluster using NAT.